 Driving in winter can be made much safer by being prepared, and adapting to road conditions.

 Snow, ice, high winds, mist and fog, heavy rain - winter can bring all kinds of severe weather.
-These present different challenges both for keeping the Highways Agency network open and for road users driving through difficult conditions.
+These present different challenges both for keeping the road network open and for those driving through the difficult conditions.

 In severe and wintry weather it's even more important to plan your journey.
-The Highways Agency provides up to the minute traffic reports for its network of 4,300 miles of motorways and major A roads across England.
+Highways England provides up to the minute traffic reports for its network of 4,300 miles of motorways and major A roads across England.

 These web pages will explain more about how to prepare for travel on the road network.
 There are two sections: